Nonreciprocal photon blockade in a spinning microwave magnomechanical system through kerr-magnon and optical parametric amplifier: RESULTS AND DISCUSSIONS

 The influence of Kerr-type magnon nonlinearity on photon-blockade behavior is analyzed for both clockwise (CW) and counterclockwise (CCW) driving configurations.
-In Fig.~\ref{fig4}(a), the equal-time second-order correlation function $g^{(2)}_{a}(0)$ is plotted as a function of the normalized Kerr parameter $K/\gamma$ for four cases: CW-driven mode Analytical (Ana) and Numerical (Num) with $\Delta_{F}>0$ (red and sky-blue curves, respectively), and CCW-driven mode Analytical (Ana) and Numerical (Num) with $\Delta_{F}<0$ (dark-blue and black curves, respectively).
-For the CW-driven configuration ($\Delta_{F}>0$), the analytical and numerical results overlap almost perfectly and exhibit a very strong photon antibunching minimum at $K/\gamma \approx 0.1$, where $g^{(2)}_{a}(0) \sim 10^{-6}$, which confirms both the accuracy of the analytical method and the existence of robust unconventional photon blockade (UPB).
+In Fig.~\ref{fig4}[a], the equal-time second-order correlation function $g^{(2)}_{\rm a}(0)$ is plotted as a function of the normalized Kerr parameter $K/\gamma$ for four cases: CW-driven mode Analytical (Ana) and Numerical (Num) with $\Delta_{F}>0$ (red and sky-blue curves, respectively), and CCW-driven mode Analytical (Ana) and Numerical (Num) with $\Delta_{F}<0$ (dark-blue and black curves, respectively).
+For the CW-driven configuration ($\Delta_{F}>0$), the analytical and numerical results overlap almost perfectly and exhibit a very strong photon antibunching minimum at $K/\gamma \approx 0.1$, where $g^{(2)}_{\rm a}(0) \sim 10^{-6}$, which confirms both the accuracy of the analytical method and the existence of robust unconventional photon blockade (UPB).
 In contrast, for the CCW-driven configuration ($\Delta_{F}<0$), the two curves deviate slightly and show a second pronounced antibunching minimum around $K/\gamma \approx 0.5$, also indicating strong UPB.
-On gradually changing these optimal nonlinearities, $g^{(2)}_{a}(0)$ increases again, reflecting the weakening of the photon blockade and the emergence of photon bunching.
+On gradually changing these optimal nonlinearities, $g^{(2)}_{\rm a}(0)$ increases again, reflecting the weakening of the photon blockade and the emergence of photon bunching.
+These results indicate that the Kerr nonlinearity facilitates the destructive interference condition for UCPB.

-A density plot of $g^{(2)}_{a}(0)$ as a function of both the normalized detuning $\Delta/\omega_{b}$ and the Kerr parameter $K/\gamma$ is shown in Fig.~\ref{fig4}(b) for the CCW-driven configuration ($\Delta_{F}<0$).
+A density plot of $g^{(2)}_{\rm a}(0)$ as a function of both the normalized detuning $\Delta/\omega_{b}$ and the Kerr parameter $K/\gamma$ is shown in Fig.~\ref{fig4}[b] for the CCW-driven configuration ($\Delta_{F}<0$).
 The dark-blue regions correspond to strong photon antibunching whereas the white dotted contour marks the optimal parameter conditions for UCPB.
 The density plot also confirms that strong blockade occurs only within the narrow ranges of detuning and Kerr strength near these optimal points, and deviations from these regions rapidly suppress the photon blockade.
 These findings demonstrate that Kerr nonlinearity and rotation-induced detuning jointly determine the strength and directionality of the photon-blockade effect, enabling controllable nonreciprocal single-photon emission in the spinning microwave magnomechanical system.